prateek025/time-series-repo/README.md

 # Time Series Forecasting Repository

 ## I. Repository Overview
-- This repository contains notebooks covering different Machine Learning techniques ranging from statistics models such as ETS to deep learning models such as RNN to make forecasts on time series data.
+- This repository contains notebooks covering different Machine Learning techniques ranging from statistics models such as *ETS* to deep learning models such as *RNN* to make forecasts on time series data.
 Some notebooks cover forecasting on univariate time series data, while others forecasting on multivariate time series data.
 - Currently 4 notebooks are available in this repository:
-  1. `nlp_classfication_lstm.ipynb`
+  1. `time_series_ets_tbats.ipynb`
   2. `time-series-rnn.ipynb`
   3. ``